debuggify/satellite/README.md

       satellite.stickySessionStrategy,
 ```

+Redis store
+---

+At the moment, there is a Redis store option in active development (in order to support use of Node.js's cluster API with satellite).
+There is a hanging request issue which I am yet to resolve, so I will keep working at this until it is fixed.

 Dependencies
 ---

 Satellite was built against Node.js v0.6.17, and has it's engine set against that version.

 It may be able to run on previous versions of Node.js, but you'll need to git clone a copy and modify the package.json to do so.

+Because there is also a Redis store in development, Redis is an optional dependency.

+License
+---

+MIT